Traditional Chinese

 As you progress, you will specialize in advanced techniques, refining your skills under the guidance of experienced TCM practitioners.
 Clinical rotations will provide invaluable real-world experience, allowing you to work with patients, diagnose complex conditions, and craft personalized treatment plans.

-This program has been reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.
+This program has been approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills

 The one-on-one time with instructors in the Traditional Chinese Medicine programs and intimate nature of this school is irreplaceable.
 The instructors are truly passionate about their subject matter and with a vast array of specialties, you gain so much knowledge about Traditional Chinese Medicine.
 The instructors have helped me gain confidence and through passionate teaching, I have extended my studies from the 3-year program of Acupuncture to the 4-year TCMP program.